iifl-logo

 Health experts promoting seafood as a healthier alternative to red meat, which is being associated with challenges to human health, further contributes to the markets potential.
 Additionally, the rising purchasing power of the middle class and their desire for diverse food choices create opportunities for the seafood industry, including shrimp.

 India, with its long coastline, farming community, and availability of land and labor, has emerged as a major player in the global shrimp industry.
-The Marine Products Export Development Authority (MPEDA), under the Union Ministry of Commerce, has drawn up a plan to achieve marine products exports worth Rs 1 Lakh Crore by 2025, showcasing the governments commitment to supporting and promoting the industrys growth.
+The Marine Products Export Development Authority, under the Union Ministry of Commerce, has drawn up a plan to achieve marine products exports worth Rs.1 Lakh Crore by 2025, showcasing the governments commitment to supporting and promoting the industrys growth.

-However, recent international market challenges, such as high inflation in developed nations, the Russia- Ukraine conflict, and lock downs in China, have posed supply chain and price challenges in the short term.
+However, recent international market challenges, such as high inflation in developed nations, ongoing Russia- Ukraine conflict, and Middle-East crisis, have posed supply chain and price challenges in the short term.
 As a result, the rapidly growing shrimp export industry in India has come under pressure.

 The company has taken proactive steps, including product innovations, exploring new distribution channels, embracing e-commerce and home deliveries, and optimizing supply chains.
 These measures have strengthened the companys position and demonstrated its preparedness in anticipation of market trends.
 The companys performance over the past two years, with increased top-line growth, is a testament to its readiness to tap into domestic opportunities and adapt to market dynamics.